 Incourage and our donors support resident engagement, learning and connection toward collective action in all of our work.

-Many of the investments that Incourage has made to the downtown area are directly linked to and consistent with Downtown Revitalization Plans approved by the City of Wisconsin Rapids in 1996, 2007 and most recently 2009.
+Many of the investments that Incourage has made to the Downtown Riverfront District are directly linked to and consistent with Downtown Revitalization Plans approved by the City of Wisconsin Rapids in 1996, 2007 and most recently 2009.